Tournament RULES

 1.3.5 Disqualification: Judges may disqualify players from the tournament if the rules of the game are broken on purpose (cheating) or at any time during the event if a player violates the CATAN Code of Conduct.

-Code of Conduct violations include, but are not limited to, players breaking the Game Rules with the intention of winning the game, players engaging in abusive behavior, or players intentionally causing or promoting another player to win.
+Code of Conduct violations include, but are not limited to, players breaking the Game Rules with the intention of winning the game, players engaging in abusive behavior, or players intentionally causing or promoting another player to win without objective benefit to themselves.

 A rules-related disqualification can only be made during an active game or immediately after finishing a game.
 Rules-related disqualification is not possible after all players have signed the record sheet.